 Even if one were to defend this choice by pointing out that Ellie wouldn’t want to risk harming Joel, the justification falls apart when you realize other options are rendered invalid.
 You can’t simply fire a bullet into the door to draw out the WLF members.
 Almost all of the other enemies in the game react to gunfire, but these ones are inexplicably deaf for this single scene.
 Considering that they have come to Jackson in order to kill Joel, it is highly unlikely they would let their guard down so easily.
 Not that it matters because their own bad decision-making is outdone by Joel and Ellie’s, allowing the mission to go off without a hitch.

-What made the sequence so disappointing to me is that it demonstrated a severe lack of artistic growth on Mr. Druckmann’s part.
 When I reviewed The Last of Us, I remarked that the writers were in too much of a hurry to kill off Sarah for the purposes of fueling Joel’s backstory.
-In The Last of Us Part II, they make the same, exact mistake – with Joel himself, no less.
+In The Last of Us Part II, the writers make the same, exact mistake – with Joel himself, no less.
 By killing off Joel so early and so anticlimactically, the team wastes a serious amount of interesting story beats.

 “But, wait!” you may interject.
 “Wasn’t Joel’s story already fleshed out in The Last of Us?”
 That’s entirely true, but the thing to bear in mind is the original game only fully fleshed out Joel and Ellie’s relationship up until the moment the former lied to the latter’s face.
 As this development would have a serious impact on their relationship, the writers’ unwillingness to explore the fallout is appalling.
 To be completely fair, The Last of Us Part II does try to address this problem by having Ellie reminisce about Joel.
 These scenes are generally the least controversial, as they directly draw the energy from the first game.
 Although they are some of the better conceived scenes in the game, they have a bad habit of interrupting the main plot.
 These flashbacks occur throughout the game, causing countless pacing issues in what is already intended to be a slow-burn experience.
 When Ellie does learn the truth about what Joel did, she severs ties from him.